 Furthermore, employee engagement is significantly higher in companies that embrace hybrid remote working or go fully remote compared to those that prefer operations at a physical office.

-The model serves as a fitting option for companies that can’t or don’t want to go fully remote.
-There may be different things that come into play here, such as the tasks that demand the workforce’s presence at a co-working space or the leader’s preference.
+The hybrid model serves as a fitting option for companies that can’t (or don’t want to) go fully remote.
+Different factors may come into play here, like the tasks that demand the workforce’s presence at a co-working space or the leader’s preference.

-Plus, going fully remote is not as easy as it sounds and presents its own share of challenges.
-So, implementing the hybrid work models may be a wise strategy at the start.
+Plus, going fully remote is not as easy as it sounds and presents its share of challenges.
+So, implementing the hybrid work models may be a wise strategy at the start — even if your ultimate goal is a fully remote business.

 Hybrid remote work models